Are Deleted Files also Deleted from Backups?

 You want the file to stay

-For example, one of the things that backups protect you from is an accidental delete.
-What if you didn't mean to delete that file from your hard disk?
-Don't laugh -- it happens all the time.
-I'd say that backups are used more often to recover accidentally deleted files than for any other purpose.
+One thing that backups protect you from is an accidental delete.
+What if you didn’t mean to delete that file from your hard disk?
+Don’t laugh — it happens all the time.
+I’d say that backups are used to recover accidentally deleted files more than any other purpose.

 Even if you intentionally delete the file today, you might change your mind a week, a month, or even a year from now.

-My backups have saved me from both these scenarios more times than I can count.
+My backups have saved me from both scenarios more times than I can count.

 When you don’t want it back

-You indicated you don't want the file to be restored if you'd deleted it.
+You said you wouldn’t want the deleted file to be restored.

-Exactly how you'll go about that depends on the specifics of your backup approach.
+Exactly how you go about that depends on the specifics of your backup approach.

-For example, if you're taking regular daily image backups1, then you simply need to restore to a backup image taken after you'd deleted the file.
+For example, if you’re taking regular daily image backups1, then you need to restore to a backup image taken after you’d deleted the file.
+The file will be present only in the backup images taken prior to its deletion.

-If you don't have such an image, avoiding that file could be as simple as deleting it again if it shows up.
+If you don’t have such an image, avoiding that file could be as simple as deleting it again if it shows up after a restore.

-If you're using a different backup technique, then exactly what happens may vary.
-In some cases, the file will not be restored; in other cases, you may need to delete it again.
+If you’re using a different backup technique, how you handle this will vary.
+Sometimes, the file will not be restored; in other cases, you may need to delete it again.

 Deleted versus deleted

-And, indeed, one of the places from which files are frequently recovered are old backups.
-The only way to make sure it doesn't happen is to delete the old backup.
+And indeed, one place from which files are often recovered is old backups.
+The only way to make sure it doesn’t happen is to delete the old backup(s) that may contain the file.

 If you can.
 More on that in a second.

-I don't recommend you do this unless you have a very specific and important reason for wanting to be sure that that file is absolutely no longer recoverable.
-Otherwise, you're throwing out a lot of backed up information you may want someday just to get rid of that single file.
+I don’t recommend doing this unless you have a very specific, important reason for wanting to be sure that the file is no longer recoverable.
+Otherwise, you’re throwing out a lot of backed-up information you may want someday just to get rid of that single file.

 Further complicating matters are online services.

-If you store a file in a cloud service, they may have taken backups you cannot access.2 If you need a file, they will not recover it for you from their backups, and if you need to ensure that a file has been completely removed, they will not help.
-And yet, in response to things like court orders, they may be required to recover a file you thought was completely deleted.
+If you store a file in a cloud service, it may have taken backups that you cannot access.2 If you need a file, they will not recover it for you from their backups, and if you need to ensure that a file has been completely removed, they will not help.
+And yet in response to court orders, they may be required to recover a file you thought was completely deleted.

-Even if you simply email a file to someone, the email may have been backed up by the email service providers while en route.
-Once again, the same issues apply: you have no access to this backup, thus you cannot recover or remove things from it, while law enforcement (with a court order) may be able to access it.
+Even if you email a file to someone, the email may have been backed up by email service providers while en route.
+Once again, the same issues apply: you have no access to this backup, so you cannot recover or remove things from it, while with a court order, law enforcement may be able to access it.

 The rule of thumb is that your old backups usually hold all of the files that were on your machine at the time the backup was taken.
 That’s kind of the point.

-Newer backups will not contain that file.
-If you don't want that file restored, make sure you're restoring a backup that was taken after the file had been deleted, or be prepared to delete it again.
+Newer backups taken after the file was deleted will not contain that file.
+If you don’t want that file restored, make sure you’re restoring a backup that was taken after the file had been deleted, or be prepared to delete it again.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.